abudaan/qambi/developments.md

 The big advantage of PNaCL that it supports multi-threaded C/C++ code.
 You can make your asm.js code multi-threaded as well by using webworkers but you can not compile multi-threaded C/C++ code directly to multi-threaded asm.js.

 The big advantage of asm.js is that it runs in any browser and all major browser vendors are working on optimizations for asm.js to make it run faster.
-Firefox, Chrome and Edge even have a special directive `'use asm';` that instructs the JIT compiler of the browser to skip the bytecode optimization loop and to generate the intermediate representation (IR) directly, which is much faster.

-For regular javascript the bytecode optimization loop performs type interference, which is necessary because javascipt is a dynamically typed language.
-Simply put: the compiler deducts the type of your variables by running the code a few times and then optimizes the code based on the deducted type.
-For a more in-depth explanation see the links below.
+The fact that Microsoft has chosen to support asm.js in their new browser Edge will most likely speed up the development of asm.js optimization.

 Another advantage of code in C/C++ is that you can compile it to a native application as well if necessary.
 For instance: because there is no support for MIDI i/o in any browser on iOS, you could compile the full C/C++ codebase to a native iOS app that can interact with connected MIDI devices.